YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 ### Contents

+1. Description
-1. Test Cases
+2. Test Cases
-2. Design1 (creating a new method as well as overriden method)
+3. Design1 (creating a new method as well as a bridging overriding method)
-3. How Design1 Plays with other .Net code
+4. How Design1 Plays with other .Net code
-4. Design1 Advantages/Disadvantages
+5. Design1 Advantages/Disadvantages
-5. Design2 (using an attribute to indicate the desired return type)
+6. Design2 (using an attribute to indicate the desired return type)
-6. How Design2 Plays with other .Net code
+7. How Design2 Plays with other .Net code
-7. Design2 Advantages/Disadvantages
+8. Design2 Advantages/Disadvantages

 ### 1. Test Cases